karnkaul/le2d/lib/docs/library_concepts.md

 ### Buffered Resources

 Rendering is double-buffered, with commands for frame N+1 being recorded on the CPU while the commands for frame N are executed on the GPU (after which the image is submitted to the display engine / compositor for presentation).
-Since the user owns Vulkan resources associated with a `le::Texture` object, they must ensure it does not get destroyed while in use by the GPU.
+Since the user owns Vulkan resources associated with a `le::Texture` or `le::Font` object, they must ensure it does not get destroyed while in use by the GPU.
 The simplest way to prevent this is to use `kvf::DeviceBlock` to block the calling thread (in its destructor) or to call `le::Context::wait_idle()` before the texture's destruction.
-Such blocking will also be needed for `le::Context` and/or `le::RenderPass` objects, since they own Vulkan images as offscreen render targets.
+Alternatively, create a custom subclass that owns a device blocker.
+Ideally this needs to happen at a higher/batch level to avoid pipeline stalls for individual objects.

 Note that while interaction with the Audio Device is not explicitly double-buffered, the basic concept of "don't destroy the AudioBuffer before the AudioSouce that's playing it" still applies.

 Most of the time this will simply boil down to the order of members in your own classes, and perhaps a `kvf::DeviceBlock` member at the end.
+Keep in mind that while `le::Context` owns a `kvf::DeviceBlock`, all resources must be destroyed before `le::Context`: its blocker cannot be reused by eg placing the context as the last member (after associated `le::Texture`s).

 ## Multi-threading